 Pistons' Michael Gbinije: Returns from D-League

-Gbinije (forearm) was recalled Tuesday from the D-League's Grand Rapids Drive, Rod Beard of The Detroit News reports.
+Gbinije was recalled Thursday from the D-League's Grand Rapids Drive, Aaron McMann of MLive.com reports.

-Gbinije has dealt with a deep bone bruise in his left forearm throughout the duration of January, but he was able to take part in games on Saturday and Monday with the Drive.
-He played 37 and 36 minutes, respectively, during those two contests, so it appears the injury shouldn't be cause for a concern moving forward.
-That said, even at full strength with the Pistons, Gbininje isn't expected to be a part of the team's regular rotation and could very well be one of the two inactives for Wednesday's game against the Pelicans.
+Gbinije was assigned to the D-League Wednesday in order to get some in-game experience against the Westchester Knicks despite the Pistons having a game of their own.
+He'll return to Detroit to practice with them in between games Thursday, but he is not expected to play a role on the wing or in the backcourt anytime soon.

 More News